LILogic Net: Compact Logic Gate Networks with Learnable Connectivity for Efficient Hardware Deployment: Experiments

 \subsubsection{Sensitivity to Temperature Parameters}

-We explored the impact of the global softmax temperature~$\tau$ and observed that it needs to scale with layer width.
-Based on trends exemplified in Figure~\ref{fig:tau} (for 2K-width architectures on MNIST), we selected $\tau = 4$ for 2K layers, $\tau = 5$ for 4K layers, and $\tau = 10$ for 8K, 16K, and 32K layers.
-For the more complex CIFAR-10 dataset, higher values were required, with $\tau = 20$ for 8K layers, $\tau = 90$ for 64K and $\tau = 100$ for 128K layers.
-These values were empirically chosen to balance smooth gradient flow during training and confident gate assignments post-binarization.
-Lower values caused overly sharp distributions too early, leading to vanishing gradients, while excessively high values resulted in unstable training due to overly flat distributions.
+We observe that the global softmax temperature $\tau$ should scale with layer width and dataset complexity (Table~\ref{tab:results}).
+For example, based on trends in Figure~\ref{fig:tau} for 2K-width MNIST architectures, we set $\tau = 4$.
+It is selected empirically to balance gradient flow during training and confident gate assignments after binarization: lower $\tau$ led to overly sharp distributions and vanishing gradients, while higher $\tau$ caused unstable training due to excessively flat distributions.